highlights

 current projects

-Learning sessions
+Learning opportunities

 policy engagement

-EIS has successfully advocated for reforms to school disciplinary policies at district and state levels, and we continue to engage elected officials at the school, district and state levels in various capacities, including monthly listening circles.
+EIS has successfully advocated for reforms to school disciplinary policies at district and state levels, and we continue to engage elected officials at the school, district and state levels in various capacities, including listening circles.

 Past successes